FURNACEAI/pagefreezer-part-2/Readme.md

 > *we'd like to see some test cases for your implementation, checking the main features we outlined in the description of the problem (no need to test everything!)*

 Yeah, me too.
-Testing asynchronous functions -- which the bulk of this code is -- is hard even with Mock.
+Testing recursive code -- which the bulk of this code is -- is hard even with Mock.
+I could add some logging nonsense specific to testing but sounds like a terrible idea.

 I'll add some tests for the stats functions.